More Issues Than Vogue

-More Issues Than Vogue is the third studio album by American R&B recording artist K. Michelle.
+More Issues Than Vogue is the third studio album by American singer-songwriter K. Michelle.
 It was released on March 25, 2016, by Atlantic Records.
 The album was preceded by the release of the singles "Not a Little Bit" and "Ain't You".

 More Issues Than Vogue received critical acclaim upon its release and peaked at number two on the US Billboard 200 and number one on the US Top R&B/Hip-Hop Albums with sales of 59,158 album in the first week.
 It also charted at number 32 on the UK R&B Albums Chart.
 The album was met with critical acclaim, earning a score of 80 out of 100 on Metacritic.

 Background

 K. Michelle revealed on the second season of her show, K. Michelle: My Life and in an interview with Billboard on January 25, 2016, that she wanted to release her next album without it being an urban sound.
 "I want to be able to sing what I want, If I want to be able to sing country, I want to be able to show that.
 I want to be able to sing ballads that touch the world and not just one demographic.
 I’m just not going to be told that because I’m black, I have to do this anymore."
 The track listing and cover art was revealed on Pate's Instagram and Twitter account on February 12, 2016.